-Figure 51: Calculation of marginal net cost of new entry (net CONE) for energy storage
+Figure 51: Calculation of marginal net cost of new entry (net CONE) for energy storage.

-Need for long(er) duration energy storage.
+Needs for long(er) duration energy storage are uncertain and sensitive to the characteristics of the grid's resource portfolio.
 When will the California system need energy time shift over longer durations?
 The question of when the state will need energy storage to charge and discharge over longer timeframes is an important one because: (a) the transition will likely happen very soon, and (b) under-procurement of longer duration storage can have system reliability implications, or it may inadvertently require over-procurement of shorter duration storage at higher cost.

 For clarification, in this section, we discuss longer timeframes that still fall within the "short duration" category: up to 10-hour duration energy storage used primarily for intraday energy time shift.
-Long durations with multi-day, weekly, monthly, or even seasonal energy storage will inevitably be needed when the state approaches to the 100% clean energy goal by 2045.
+Long durations with multi-day, weekly, monthly, or even seasonal energy storage will inevitably be needed when the state approaches its 100% clean energy goal by 2045.

-As the recent IRP procurements show, energy storage in California will play an increasingly important role to help the state maintain reliability while transitioning to high clean energy future.
-However, meeting state's goals with 4-hour storage alone is not economically plausible as declining marginal capacity credits and other value streams will raise capacity payments needed to support further development.
+As the recent IRP procurements show, energy storage in California will play an increasingly important role to help the state maintain reliability while transitioning to a clean energy future.
+However, meeting the state's goals with 4-hour storage alone is not economically plausible as declining marginal capacity credits and other value streams will raise capacity payments needed to support further development.
 At a certain point, storage systems with longer duration will likely offer lower cost solutions to address incremental RA capacity.
 Exact timing of this transition is uncertain and highly sensitive to relative ELCC or marginal capacity credit curves for storage at different duration levels.
 Figure 52 shows our estimated net CONE of storage resources in a 2032 system with high renewables.
 We assumed 4-hour energy storage development drives overall storage penetration and calculated net CONE based on marginal resources added with durations ranging from 4 hours to 10 hours.